bypepe77/ZenithDB/README.md

 Writes are appended to the WAL before they are published in memory.
 Checkpoints write snapshots so recovery can load a recent state and replay only newer WAL entries.

+The memory copy is the serving state.
+The disk copy is the recovery state.
+On startup, disk state is replayed back into memory and indexes are rebuilt.

 JSON remains useful for readable snapshots, portability, import/export, and debugging.
 The performance direction is binary WAL by default, checksums,